phdech04/semantic-search-api/README.md

 ## Why This Project?

-TThis project demonstrates the integration of state-of-the-art NLP, scalable databases, and modern deployment techniques.
+This project demonstrates the integration of state-of-the-art NLP, scalable databases, and modern deployment techniques.
 It showcases both machine learning modeling and production engineering skills, making it a strong portfolio piece for roles in data science, machine learning engineering, and backend development.
 ---

 ## License